TrainWithShubham/90DaysOfDevOps/2026/day-68/day-68-ansible-intro.md

 Research and write short notes on:

 What is configuration management?
 Why do we need it?
-Configuration Management is the practice of automating the setup and management of servers using code.
+Configuration Management is a systematic DevOps tools is to manage the server configuration, installing required packages for web servers to run for applications.
+Configuration Management is a way to ensure that your systems(servers,software and other os peripherical devices) always match a "desired state" or baseline.

-Instead of manually configuring each system, we define the desired setup and apply it automatically using tools like Ansible.
+Instead of installing & configuring packages manually in each system or nodes, we define the desired setup and apply it automatically using tools like Ansible, chef, puppet.

 Why do we need it?

-We need Configuration Management because:
-Saves time No need to configure servers manually Ensures consistency All systems are set up the same way Reduces errors Automation avoids human mistakes Supports DevOps Helps in fast deployments and CI/CD pipelines How is Ansible different from Chef, Puppet, and Salt?
+Without configuration management, complex IT environments quickly experience "configuration drift," where systems gradually deviate from their intended settings, leading to unpredictable failures.
+Key reasons for its importance.
+- Reliability & Uptime: By ensuring consistency between development, testing, and production environments, CM prevents "it worked on my machine" errors and reduces costly outages.
+- Security & Compliance: It helps close security holes by ensuring critical patches are applied and default insecure settings are changed.
+- Scalability: Automated tools (like Ansible, Puppet, or Terraform) allow teams to manage hundreds or thousands of servers with the same effort it takes to manage one.
+- Efficiency: Automation reduces repetitive manual tasks, freeing up staff to focus on innovation rather than "firefighting" configuration errors

 Ansible is different because it is agentless and easy to use, working over SSH with a simple YAML syntax.
 It uses a push model
 While Chef and Puppet mainly use a pull model and require agents.